jasminebanger/website_template/README.md

 # website_template
-it is just a single webpage template
+This is just a single webpage template I have created using HTML, CSS and JS